CopernicaMarketingSoftware/AMQP-CPP/README.md

 };
 ````

+The "monitor()" method can be used to integrate the AMQP filedescriptors in your
+application's event loop.
+For some popular event loops (libev), we have already
+added example handler objects (see the next section for that).

 Using the TCP module of the AMQP-CPP library is easier than using the
 raw AMQP::Connection and AMQP::Channel objects, because you do not have to
 create the sockets and connections yourself, and you also do not have to take